roof-membrane-blog-article

 Leave your details and we will get in touch.

-Building owners often select single-ply membranes because they have the lowest first cost and require a relatively minimum degree of maintenance.
-It is easily repairable during any season and is able to perform for many years.
-In most cases, the construction cost of a roof is a relatively small portion of the total construction cost of an entire project.
-However, repairs due to roof membrane failure can be high because in addition to paying to repair the roof, monies must also be spent to repair damages to the interior finishes of the building.
+Building owners often select single-ply membranes because they offer the lowest initial cost and require a relatively minimal level of maintenance.
+These systems are easily repairable in any season and can perform reliably for many years.
+While the roof construction cost typically represents only a small portion of total project costs, repairs resulting from roof membrane failure can be significant.
+In addition to repairing the roof itself, owners often face costly interior damage to finishes and building systems.

-moisture problems in the decking or insulation.
-All laps and perimeter flashings should be checked, closely looking for separations, wrinkles, or openings.
+All laps and perimeter flashings should be carefully reviewed for separations, wrinkles, or openings, as these are common failure points.

 By Jonathan Stevens, Assoc.
 A.I.A., LEED AP BD+C